swiftlang/swift/docs/proposals/UnifiedFunctionSyntax.rst

 For 1.0, it is not feasible to mark up the Objective-C headers in the various SDKs.
 Therefore, the compiler will contain a list of mapping from Objective-C selectors to Swift method names.
-Post-1.0, we can migreate these mappings to the headers.
+Post-1.0, we can migrate these mappings to the headers.

 A mapping in the other direction is also important, allowing one to associate a specific Objective-C selector with a method.
 For example,